omelianlevkovych/strongg/README.md

 ## Frontend

 The frontend is a simple React app built with Vite.
+It now shows a yearly grid similar to GitHub contributions.
+Days containing workouts are highlighted in green and a button allows adding new workouts via a small popup form.
 Use `pnpm` as the package manager:

 ```bash
 pnpm install